National Book Award for Young People's Literature: Children's books, 1980 to 1983

-In 1980 under the new name The American Book Awards (TABA), the number of literary award categories jumped to 28, including two for Children's Books: hardcover and paperback.
-In the following three years there were three, five, and five Children's Book award categories—thus fifteen in four years—before the program was revamped with only three annual awards and none for children's books.
+In 1980, under the new name The American Book Awards (TABA), the number of literary award categories jumped to 28, including two for Children's Books: hardcover and paperback.
+In the following three years, there were three, five, and five Children's Book award categories—thus fifteen in four years—before the program was revamped with only three annual awards and none for children's books.
+All books in the fiction paperback category were reprints except 1983's fiction paperback co-winner Marked by Fire.